uchidalab/time_series_augmentation/README.md

 Newer docker installs might use ```--gpus all``` instead of ```--runtime nvidia```

+### Dataset

+`main.py` was designed to use the UCR Time Series Archive 2018 datasets.
+To install the datasets, download the .zip file from https://www.cs.ucr.edu/~eamonn/time_series_data_2018/ and extract the contents into the `data` folder.

 ## Usage

 ### Description of Time Series Augmentation Methods